-- Tell why career planning is important. - Assess their values, skills, and interests and use that information to evaluate potential careers. - Explore career clusters that interest them. - Recognize the connection between education and training choices and careers. - Find information about the knowledge, skills, and abilities required to be successful in a job, through company exhibits and webinars about careers that interest them. - Explore post-high school education options, including apprenticeships and educational funding opportunities. - Explore soft skills that employers value. - Create a "brag sheet" listing their career-oriented achievements. - Develop a personal career plan.
+- Tell why career planning is important. - Assess their values, skills, and interests and use that information to evaluate potential careers. - Explore career clusters that interest them. - Recognize the connection between education and training choices and careers. - Find information about the knowledge, skills, and abilities required to be successful in a job, through company exhibits and webinars about careers that interest them. - Develop a personal career plan.